sarasimandlova/Canis_lupus_DT/README.md

 This is a _.cov_ file that is the output of PCAngsd.
 In this case it is the covariance matrix for the full dataset.

 ## **Relatedness**
-This directory contains results, used scripts and commands from the anylitic part where wolf relatedness was tested.
+This directory contains results, used scripts and commands from the analytic part where wolf relatedness was tested.
 ### _NgsRelate_output.csv_
 This is a .csv file containing the results from NgsRelate tool.
 ### _NgsRelate_run_command.txt_